 Now it's not magic, if you're serious about losing weight then you need to follow an exercise plan and monitor your calories in and out.
 In fact, each body type has a macro breakdown (the ratio of fat, carbohydrate and protein intake that you should stick to, more on that later).
 Plenty of people have found success by tailoring the foods they eat to their body type, want in?
 Yeah, us too.

 These are thin individuals characterized by smaller bone structures and thinner limbs, explains Eastham.
 "Think of a typical endurance athlete," he says, Kate Moss would be an ectomorph too.

-Generally they have a fast metabolic rate and a high carbohydrate tolerance.
+Generally, they have a fast metabolic rate and high carbohydrate tolerance.

 "Ectomorphs generally do best with more carbohydrates in their diet, along with a moderate protein and lower fat intake.

 A nutrient distribution for this body type might be around 55% carbs, 25% protein, and 20% fat.
 But don’t drive yourself crazy with the math.
 Just think higher carbs and lower fat," advises Eastham.

 Want to be precise and not sure how to work out your macronutrient (carb, protein, and fat) split?
 Find out more about macros.

 "They have medium-sized bone structure and an athletic body," says Eastham.
 "If they’re active, they usually have a considerable amount of lean mass.
 Many explosive athletes like wrestlers and gymnasts fit these criteria.

 "Mesomorphs tend to be testosterone- and growth hormone–dominant, which means they have a predisposition for muscle gain and the maintenance of lower body fat," he adds.
 Misty Copeland would be an example of a mesomorph.